ainaaa21/Quality-Control-Dashboard/README.md

 ## 🎯 Problem Statement

-QA engineers needed to verify lot readiness by checking status across **3 different systems** (MDR, IBD, and CMT), leading to:
+QA engineers needed to verify lot readiness by checking status across **3 different systems** (MDR, I8D, and CMT), leading to:
 - Delays in lot approval and shipment
 - Inconsistent decision-making due to manual tracking
 - Risk of human error in critical quality checks